 Strengthening exercises for the hip and leg muscles

-Stronger muscles can help support your hip and take some of the strain off of it.
+Stronger muscles can help support your hip and remove some of the strain.
 Your physical therapist can help you develop a specific exercise plan to target the muscles around your hip.

 Range of motion exercises to maintain flexibility